(Last update – September 12, 2020)

-This year’s session is halfway through, in a dramatically scaled down version with much of the concern having been on the budget for the state due to lack of tax revenue due to economic downturn and lack of support from the federal government for the effects of COVID on the economy.
-Only a few bills that legislators started the year with have been allowed to go forward.
-“Clean energy” per se is not being focused on this year, or, for that matter, climate related bills in general.
-Legislators were told, after COVID hit in March, that only bills on homelessness, the pandemic/economic side issues, and wildfire mitigation will be dealt with and none that are controversial.
-It appears that all bills we had planned to track related to clean energy on the Assembly side are not going forward this year and only one, SB 1215 related to microgrids, on the Senate side has.
-That one, which 350 Bay Area Action supported, did pass the Senate, though it is not as strong as when it started.
-It is partly moving forward because it is focused on critical high fire areas.
-We are hoping it can be strengthened as it moves through the Assembly in the next seven weeks.
-We think some bills may show up suddenly taking the place of what had been associated with another bill number.
-SB 350, a bill from last year, is one that just changed on May 13th into a bill about how the state could take over PG&E if it fails to achieve what it is required to do after it comes out of bankruptcy.
+All bills we had planned to track related to clean energy on the Assembly side were not allowed to go forward this year and only one, SB 1215 related to microgrids, on the Senate side did.
+That one, which 350 Bay Area Action supported, did pass the Senate, but it was referred to the Assembly Committee on Energy and Utilities whose Chair Asm.
+Holden refused to allow it to move forward even though it could help prevent the communities and people from being as badly hurt by Power Shutoffs by the utilities.
+He was maintaining that the CPUC should take care of that in a rule-making on microgrids going on since December.
+Some bills are showing up suddenly taking the place of what had been associated with another bill number.
+SB 350, a bill from last year, is one that changed on May 13th into a bill about how the state could take over PG&E if it fails to achieve what it is required to do after it comes out of bankruptcy.
 That bill, after it changed, rather quickly went through the steps it needed to and went to the Governor on June 29th and he quickly signed it into law the next day.
-The 350 Bay Area Action Legislative Team sent in Letters of Support for both SB 1215 and SB 350.
-We will continue to focus on getting the strongest possible SB 1215 through to the Governor.
+The 350 Bay Area Action Legislative Team sent in Letters of Support for both SB 1215 before it died, and SB 350.
+A new “gut and amend” bill, AB 841, (similar process to SB 350 above) arose on 7/27, was a amended again on 8/11.
+It has to do with EV charging infrastructure, school energy efficiency, and even school ventilation re: to COVID.
+It did make it through to the Governor’s desk.
+See 350 Bay Area Action for more information on all bills.

 Last year in the state legislature there were a few bills that this campaign had been watching closely and taking positions on that were important for the future of Clean Energy in the state and locally.
 They were mostly bills that affect Community Choice Energy and had gone through a process of being amended and required close monitoring.
 Our campaign’s discussion of bills occurred mostly in regular meetings of 350 Bay Area Action’s Legislative Committee where you can see quite a few other bills that 350 Bay Area Action had worked on.
 Supporting legislation to raise the threshold for how much electricity in California must come from renewable sources and stopping legislation that tries to hamper Community Choice Energy, a very effective way to increase the pace of development of local, renewable energy, are high priorities of this campaign and complements our work on similar issues in rule-makings at the CPUC.